jcouv/jcouv.github.io/_posts/2016-02-14-git-internals-remotes.md

 ## References
 Not everything in Git is immutable though.
 Branch references, which are also simply called branches, are updateable references to commits.
 They key to avoiding distributed conflicts is clear ownership: a repository can only modify branches it owns, and receive updates for other branches from their owners.
-Branches are namespaced, so you can tell which ones each remote repository owns and which ones your local instance owns.
+Branch names are namespaced, so you can tell which ones each remote repository owns and which ones your local instance owns.
 If your repository is linked to "remote1" and "remote2", their branches will be named "remote1/blah" and "remote2/foo", while your local branches will simply be named "bar".

 ## Fetch, merge, rebase and push
 We'll now look at some operations and how they affect the commit graph and the branch references.